15 Foods That Are Natural Laxatives

 This sweet summer treat might be one of Mother Nature’s most surprising but effective fruits to keep you regular because of its super high water content.
 “Watermelon is close to 99 per cent water, so this is an awesome choice to keep the bowels moving,” says Libby Mills, MS, RDN, LDN, spokesperson for the Academy of Nutrition and Dietetics.
 Water helps keep the food you eat moving through your intestines and… beyond.

-Here’s one more reason to embrace carbs and eat more bread: they’ll help you go.
-Whole grains like quinoa, bulgur, brown rice, whole wheat, oatmeal, and barley are high in dietary fibre, which helps soften stool so it’s easier to go, normalizes bowel movements, and may even prevent hemorrhoids.
+Here’s one more reason to embrace complex carbohydrates and eat more unrefined bread: they may help you go.
+Whole grains like quinoa (above), bulgur, brown rice, whole wheat, oatmeal, and barley are high in dietary fibre, which helps soften stool so it’s easier to go, normalizes bowel movements, and may even prevent hemorrhoids.

 Blueberries and strawberries

 Your favourite jam ingredients contain a very important component of bowel health, which is pectin.
 “This is a type of soluble fibre that makes those cooked foods gel up as they cool,” says Mills.
 Blueberries, strawberries, and blackberries are all tasty options.